jackrobertscott/nuggets/README.md

 );
 ```

-We found that the biggest problem with HTML and CSS is that it's given all the elements *too much* power.
-You can use almost any element to do anything.
+The biggest problem with HTML and CSS is that it's given us *too much* power.
+You can apply the same styles to almost any element and have it produce a result.

 But thats not good...

-This freedom and power means that we have a million different ways to create the same code.
-This means every time we attempt to create something, we have to think.
+This freedom and power means that a simple button could be written hundreds of different ways with almost any combination of elements.
+As such, almost every time we attempt to create something, we have to think way more than we should need to.
 And when you have to think about your code, the code becomes inconsistent and takes a lot more time to create.

-Nuggets aims to remove this thinking so that there is a simple a best way to make everything.
+Nuggets aims to reduce the mental effort required to code so that you can put more effort into your designs, not the code.

 ## Install